Batesville Municipal Court - The Panolian

 Glenda F. Moore, 80 Bethel Rd., Batesville, pleaded guilty to shoplifting and was fined $1,146.

-Jonathan H. Keen,155 Sullivant Rd., Batesville, was issued an arrest warrant for failing to appear on a contempt of court charge dating back to 2011.
+Jonathan H. Keen, 155 Sullivant Rd., Batesville, was issued an arrest warrant for failing to appear on a contempt of court charge dating back to 2011.

 Montez D. Austin, 2812 Seven Rd., Batesville, had charges of DUI and possession of marijuana in a vehicle continued until a later date.